 20 Tips for Selling Tickets and Event Registrations Online

-Getting to sold-out event is no small task.
-In this guide you’ll learn partnerships, different marketing channels and key strategies can help sell registrations and selling tickets fast.
+Selling out an event is no small task.
+In this guide you’ll learn partnerships, different marketing channels and key strategies can help sell registrations and sell tickets fast.

 Event organizers have a lot of responsibility.
-There’s last-minute ticket sales, building an event website, creating a marketing plan – and that’s just the tip of the iceberg.
+There are last-minute ticket sales, building an event website, creating a marketing plan – and that’s just the tip of the iceberg.
 Event tickets are the lifeblood of your strategy.
 Without them, all this hard work can feel wasted.

 And now, events are more relevant than ever.
 A survey shows that 67% of event professionals in the U.S. view event marketing as their most effective strategy.
 Organizers interested in using this foundational marketing tactic to its maximum potential should invest in learning more about how to master online ticket sales.

 To help you achieve this goal, we’ve put together this list of our top 20 actionable tips.
 In this event strategy guide, we’ll focus on the best way to sell tickets online and how you can even sell tickets online for free.

 1. Choose The Right Event Software

 One of the best methods for increasing registrations is using an event marketing software.
 Event marketing software like Bizzabo (pictured below) provide marketers with insights into ticket sales, attendance, revenue and much more.

 Of course, Bizzabo is one of many viable event marketing platforms and it may not be the best for your organization.
 When searching for the right event software, there are several key considerations to keep in mind: